TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight-create-failure-aad-tsg/solution-invalid-dns-configuration.md

 We have checked the cluster and it seems that cluster creation failure is due to invalid DNS configuration.<br>
 <br>
-Please follow the recommended documents to check DNS setup.
+Please follow the troubleshooting information in the recommended documents, below, to check the DNS setup.

 <!--/issueDescription-->